 Wash the prawns well.
 Pull off the two longest tentacles.

 Heat the cooking oil in a large saucepan or casserole.
 Saute the garlic.
-Add the onions, chili pepper and tomatoes.
+Add the onions, chili and tomatoes.
 Stir until the onions are transparent and the tomatoes start to crumble.
 Add 1 liter of water and salt or patis and bring to a boil.
 Add the eggplant slices, cover and simmer for ten minutes.
 Pour in the sinigang mix.
 Stir well.
 Add the kangkong.
 Push them down gently to submerged them in the hot broth.
 Simmer for another minute.
 Add the prawns.
 Cover and simmer for 1-2 minutes.
 The prawns are cooked when they change color.
 But if you prefer them thoroughly cooked, turn off the heat, cover and let the prawns continue cooking in the hot broth for another minute.